 Most musicians are self-employed, although they may have an agent.
-They can be hired by companies or individuals to play at events such as parties, festivals, or weddings.
+Musicians may be hired by companies or individuals to play at events such as concerts, festivals, parties or weddings.

-Classical musicians, composers, and conductors can work for orchestras, choirs, or bands including the:
+Classical musicians, composers and conductors can work for orchestras, choirs or bands including: